 Access the OligoAnalyzer Tool from under the “Tools” heading on any page of the IDT website (Figure 1).

 Figure 1.
-Select OligoAnalyzer® Tool from any page of the IDT website.
+Select OligoAnalyzer Tool from the Tools heading on any page of the IDT website.

 To get the correct Tm, it is important to enter the Mg2+ and dNTP concentrations you will use in your experiment (Figure 2, Arrow 3).
 Please note that the Tm reported on the specification sheet shipped with IDT oligos uses default settings of 0 nM Mg2+ and 0 mM dNTPs, and thus, will usually differ from the Tm calculated here.